 Addis Ababa is the capital city of Ethiopia.
 It is also the largest city in the country by population, with a total population of 3,384,569 according to the 2007 census.
 However, it is believed that this number was inaccurate when recorded and underestimated the city’s population.
-The city has through recent years seen a strong annual growth rate, and population counts as of 2017 are growing closer to 4 million.
+The city has through recent years seen a robust annual growth rate, and population counts as of 2017 are growing closer to 4 million.
+The most recent census was scheduled for the 2018 to 2019 fiscal year, as security concerns between 2017 and 2018 delayed it.
 Addis Ababa is a chartered city and as such, is considered both a city and a state.
 It is the largest city in the world located in a landlocked country.

 It is thought that the land that is the current site of Addis Ababa was first occupied and made a settlement in the early to mid-15th century, although the city as it is known today was not founded until 1886.
 It’s interesting to note that evidence of humans living in the area up to 100,000 years ago has been discovered.

 Today, the city’s government is headed by the mayor and the city council.
 The city is considered to be one of the safest in Ethiopia.
 In terms of the economy, Addis Ababa is very diverse.
-Trade and commerce are the most popular industries, followed by manufacturing and industry, homemaking, and civil administration.
+Trade and commerce are the most popular industries, followed by manufacturing and production, homemaking, and civil administration.
 Tourism is a growing industry in the area as more shopping centers, restaurants and attractions are built.
-In fact, the city is becoming known as the “spa capital of Africa.”

 Population in the near future is expected to grow to exceed 6.5 million residents.
 The annual growth rate of the city has been estimated in recent years to be 3.8%.
 In prior years, growth has been as much as 8%.
 The city is a thriving urban area in Ethiopia, and the jobs available in Addis Ababa, the availability of clean drinking water and plumbing, and the many shops and businesses ensure that growth will continue to be steady in this capital city well into the future.